stevenchanin/dyslexia/README.md

 - No backend is wired yet; API calls will 404 unless you proxy or mock.

 Next steps:
-- See [STATE_PATTERNS.md](./STATE_PATTERNS.md) for client state patterns.
+- See docs/STATE_PATTERNS.md for client state patterns.
-- See [TECHNICAL_PLAN.md](./TECHNICAL_PLAN.md) for the end-to-end roadmap.
+- See docs/TECHNICAL_PLAN.md for the end-to-end roadmap.

 ## Repository Layout

 - `frontend/` — React + Vite app (Chakra via `/ui`, TanStack Query + Zustand)
 - `docs/` — All planning and research documentation (see docs/README.md)
 - `decisions/` — Architecture Decision Records (ADRs)

-- `scripts/` — Utility scripts (e.g., batch web fetch)
+- `scripts/` — Utility scripts

-## Key Research Findings
+## Research Summary

-- Structured Literacy and Orton-Gillingham methods are most effective
-- Computer-assisted instruction is as effective as traditional delivery
-- WCPM (Words Correct Per Minute) is the best fluency metric
-- Special dyslexia fonts (OpenDyslexic, Dyslexie) show no benefit - use Arial
-- Multicomponent interventions targeting multiple skills simultaneously are most effective
-- Adaptive difficulty and spaced repetition improve outcomes
+See docs/RESEARCH.md for the evidence base and docs/PROJECT_SUMMARY.md for an executive overview of findings and recommendations.

 ## Contributing